Bose (brand): Legal actions

 Bose was successful in blocking QSC Audio Products from trademarking the term "PowerWave" in connection with a specific QSC amplifier technology.
-In 2002, a court decided that the "Wave" trademark was worthy of greater protection because it was well-known on its own, even beyond its association with Bose.
+In 2002, a court decided the "Wave" trademark was worthy of greater protection because it was well-known on its own, even beyond its association with Bose.

 In 2003, Bose sued Custom Electronics Design and Installation Association (CEDIA), a non-profit electronics trade organization, for use of the "Electronic Lifestyles" trademark, which CEDIA has been using since 1997.
 Bose argued that the trademark interfered with its own "Lifestyle" trademark.
-Bose had previously sued to protect its "Lifestyle" trademark beginning in 1996 with success against Motorola and continuing with settlements against New England Stereo, Lifestyle Technologies, Optoma and AMX.
+Bose had previously sued to protect its "Lifestyle" trademark since 1996, with success against Motorola and then settlements against New England Stereo, Lifestyle Technologies, Optoma, and AMX.
 In May 2007, CEDIA won the lawsuit after the court determined Bose to be guilty of laches (unreasonable delays) and that Bose's assertions of fraud and the likelihood of confusion were without merit.
-CEDIA was criticized for spending nearly $1 million of its members' money on the lawsuit, and Bose was criticized for "unsportsmanlike action against its own trade association," according to Julie Jacobson of CE Pro magazine.
+CEDIA was criticized for spending nearly $1 million of its members' money on the lawsuit, and Bose was criticized for "unsportsmanlike action against its own trade association," according to CE Pro magazine.

 In July 2014, Bose sued Beats Electronics for patent infringement, alleging that its "Studio" headphones line incorporated Bose noise-canceling technology.
 Bose and Apple had collaborated on the SoundDock for iPod music players in 2004.
-Then, in May 2014, Apple bought out Beats, bringing Bose and Apple into direct competition in the headphone market.
+Then, in May 2014, Apple bought Beats, bringing Bose and Apple into direct competition in the headphone market.
 In Apple stores, Bose headphones were once the foremost brand offered, but at the time of the lawsuit, Beats products outnumbered Bose.
 In 2014, for the total premium headphone market share, Beats held 62%, and Bose held 22%.
 In October 2014, Bose dropped the lawsuit, as Bose and Beats settled out of court without revealing the terms.
 Apple removed all Bose products from its Apple stores a few days after the lawsuit was settled, but two months later, Bose products returned.

 In April of 2017, Bose was sued alleging a privacy violation regarding the mobile phone apps delivered by Bose to control their Bluetooth headphones.

+Philanthropy

+In 2023, Bose partnered with Billboard, Porsche, and the non-profit initiative She Is The Music to create its "Turn the Dial" initiative, which focused on addressing gender barriers in music production.
+The initiative was a "Social Movement Campaign" finalist at the 9th Annual Shorty Impact Awards and a "Social Good Campaign" finalist at the 16th Annual Shorty Impact Awards.